 Oversight of the Research Requirement

-The Associate Dean for Academic Programs, the Associate Dean for Research and Research Education, and the Academic Programs Committee will have oversight of the process.
+The Associate Dean for Graduate Programs and the Academic Programs Committee will have oversight of the process.
 They may consult with faculty members with expertise in specific methodologies for questions related to courses.

-Course Approval Process
+New Research Area Course Approval Process